fastly/fastly-perl/docs/ServerApi.md

 my $address = "address_example"; # string | A hostname, IPv4, or IPv6 address for the server.
 Required.
 my $comment = "comment_example"; # string | A freeform descriptive note.
-my $disabled = false; # boolean | Allows servers to be enabled and disabled in a pool. my $override_host = "override_host_example"; # string | The hostname to override the Host header.
+my $disabled = false; # boolean | Allows servers to be enabled and disabled in a pool. my $override_host = 'null'; # string | The hostname to override the Host header.
 Defaults to `null` meaning no override of the Host header if not set.
 This setting can also be added to a Pool definition.
 However, the server setting will override the Pool setting.

 eval {
     my $result = $api_instance->create_pool_server(service_id => $service_id, pool_id => $pool_id, weight => $weight, max_conn => $max_conn, port => $port, address => $address, comment => $comment, disabled => $disabled, override_host => $override_host);